Huaraz: Cuisine

 The cuisine of Huaraz is considered to be one of the most recognized in the Peruvian Andes.
-Among the most popular dishes are Picante de Cuy (a roasted guinea pig in a sauce of red spices, served with boiled potatoes), Llunca de gallina (a chicken soup prepared with boiled wheat and yellow spices), Charqui de Chancho and res (roasted pork and beef salted and dried), Pachamanca (a dish prepared on the ground with hot stones, made of different kind of meats as beef, chicken, pork with baked corn and potatoes), Pataska (a hot soup, made with boiled corn and pork or beef skin), Ceviche de Chocho (raw fish marinated in lemon juice served with chocho, a typical legume), the Jamón Huaracino (salty and dried ham).
+Among the most popular dishes are Picante de Cuy (a roasted guinea pig in a sauce of red spices, served with boiled potatoes), Llunca de gallina (a chicken soup prepared with boiled wheat and yellow spices), Charqui de Chancho and res (roasted pork and beef salted and dried), Pachamanca (a dish prepared on the ground with hot stones, made of different kind of meats as beef, chicken, pork with baked corn and potatoes), Pataska (a hot soup, made with boiled corn and pork or beef skin), Ceviche de Chocho (raw fish marinated in lemon juice served with chocho, a typical legume), and Jamón Huaracino (salty and dried ham).
 There are some desserts like Api de Calabaza (sweet cream made of mashed pumpkin) and beverages, such as Chicha de Jora (sour yellow corn).

 Media

 Huaraz has many local newspapers and three local television channels that run in the early morning.
 Most media organizations are located around the main square in the Municipality of Huaraz and share information during the day.
 Governmental information comes from the office Imagen.
-There are many printing companies, most specialize in business cards and leaflets.
+There are many printing companies, most of which specialize in business cards and leaflets.
 You can find them crossing the bridge towards Centenario or on Gamarra Street.
 The national post service, can be found on the Plaza de Armas.
 Channel three and thirteen are the local TV channels that operate in the morning.